Parsa-ahm/Danus/README.md

 - 🔜 Undo Log System — Rollback file ops
 - 🔜 Self-Updating Memory — Detect changed/added files

+### 🆕 Additional Modules

+- `TaskScheduler` — schedule long running or overnight jobs and execute them later.
+- `live_editor` — propose edits to files using diffs so you can accept or reject changes before they are applied.
+- `memory` — lightweight SQLite store for recent conversations.
+- `gpu_ops` — optional CUDA kernels for accelerated math.

+To build the CUDA extension, see `cpp/README.md`.

 ---

 ## 👩‍💻 How to Modify the Code